 20-year Faster Rail Plan

-- oversee the development of business cases with state and territory governments, ensuring that population and transport policy objectives are met.
+- the development of business cases with state and territory governments, ensuring that population and transport policy objectives are met.

-- identify additional rail corridors that would benefit from faster rail services over the long term, in consultation with state and territory governments, industry and stakeholders.
+- additional rail corridors that would benefit from faster rail services over the long term, in consultation with state and territory governments, industry and stakeholders.

-- explore alternative funding and financing options for faster rail, such as private sector contributions and value capture opportunities.
+- alternative funding and financing options for faster rail, such as private sector contributions and value capture opportunities.

 The National Faster Rail Agency will be supported by an Expert Panel.
-The Expert Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.
+The Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.

 Formal appointments for the Expert Panel will be announced shortly.